chriskirknielsen/dotcom-2024/src/content/posts/2023/2023-10-25-select-an-element-which-doesnt-descend-from-another-in-css/index.md

 }
 ```

-Both of these will technically "scope" the selector, however `@scope` has a few more advantages I'd say, namely specificity won't go out of control as much, the selector has way better legibility (<del>it's never good to repeat the target element in the same selector!</del> <ins>no longer an issue after Šime's suggestion</ins>), and [as Miriam points out](https://shoptalkshow.com/591/#t=41:30), nested scopes won't work correctly with the `:not()` hack, but it's still cool we can get to similar results for simpler setups with relatively old browser versions!
+Both of these will technically "scope" the selector, however `@scope` has a few more advantages I’d say, namely specificity won’t go out of control as much, the selector has way better legibility (<del>it’s never good to repeat the target element in the same selector!</del> <ins>no longer an issue after Šime’s suggestion</ins>), and [as Miriam points out](https://shoptalkshow.com/591/#t=41:30), nested scopes won’t work correctly with the `:not()` hack, but it’s still cool we can get to similar results for simpler setups with relatively old browser versions!

 **Minor update:** I realise Lea Verou thought of this years ago already… because of course Lea did!